2019 British Academy Television Awards

 The 2019 British Academy Television Awards were held on 12 May 2019 at the Royal Festival Hall in London.

-The nominations were announced on 28 March 2019, whilst the nominees for the "Virgin TV’s Must-See Moments" were announced on 27 March 2019.
+The nominations were announced on 28 March 2019, whilst the nominations for the "Virgin TV's Must-See Moment" were announced on 27 March 2019.
 The 2019 British Academy Television Craft Awards were held on 28 April 2019.

+On 2 April 2019, it was announced that Graham Norton, following a two-year hiatus, would return to host the 2019 BAFTA Television Awards.

 Winners and nominees

 Programmes with multiple nominations

 The following is a list of programmes with multiple nominations at both the 2019 British Academy Television Awards and the 2019 British Academy Television Craft Awards.

 Most major wins

-Ceremony Information

-On 2 April 2019, it was announced that following a 2 year break, Graham Norton would return to host the 2019 BAFTA Television Awards.

 Controversy

 The inclusion of Killing Eve attracted some controversy as BAFTA rules state that a programme must have its premiere in the UK before elsewhere in order to be eligible, and Killing Eve premiered on BBC America in the US in April 2018, but in the UK in September 2018.
 BAFTA subsequently amended its eligibility rules, removing the requirement for UK programmes to premiere in the UK.